 Whether you have a layover, overnight sleepover or you are just quickly passing through, our Tel Aviv Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

-To help you plan your layover or overnight sleepover, here is a quick run-down of what travellers have reported to us during their time at Tel Aviv Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Tel Aviv Ben Gurion Airport.

 What to Expect